rails/rails/guides/source/routing.md

 resolve('Geocoder') { [:geocoder] }
 ```

-NOTE: The call to `resolve` is necessary for converting instances of the `Geocoder` to routes through [record identification](form_helpers.html#relying-on-record-identification).
+NOTE: The call to `resolve` is necessary for converting instances of the `Geocoder` to singular routes through [record identification](form_helpers.html#relying-on-record-identification).

 Here are all of the routes created for a singular resource: